archethic-foundation/archethic-docs/docs/FAQ/bridge.md

 Warning: If you clear your local memory, the funds associated with the unfinished transfer will be lost.

+### **Can I help the developers analyze the problems?**

+You can help developers improve the application by submitting information that describes the state of the application.

+To do this, you can export your local storage with the option available on the interface.

 ## Dev

 ### **How can developers use Archethic bridge to create new decentralized applications?**